Good Vibrations: Recording process

 "Good Vibrations" cemented Wilson's new method of recording and song composition.
 Instead of working on whole songs with clear large-scale syntactical structures, Wilson limited himself to recording short interchangeable fragments (or "modules").
-Through tape splicing, each fragment could then be assembled into a linear sequence, allowing any number of larger structures and divergent moods to be produced at a later time.
+Through tape splicing, each fragment could then be assembled into a linear sequence, allowing for any number of larger structures and divergent moods to be produced at a later time.
 (Note: Wilson later extended this modular approach to the albums Smile and Smiley Smile.)
 It also allowed for sections to be reused within the composition.
-For instance, the instrumental backing for the choruses and the first two verses were identical recordings repeated multiple times.
-To conceal tape splices, extensive reverb decays were applied during mixing and sub-mixing stages.
+(Note: In "Good Vibrations", the instrumental backing for the choruses and the first two verses were identical recordings repeated multiple times.)
+To conceal tape splices, reverb decays were applied during mixing and sub-mixing stages.

-This approach was unprecedented in record production and popular music, including jazz, classical recordings, and soundtracks.
-(Note: Priore more specifically contends that the song's making was "unlike anything previous in the realms of classical, jazz, international, soundtrack, or any other kind of recording".
-Stebbins suggested that Wilson had "adopted a classical approach to making pop records".)
-Mark Linett, who engineered Wilson's recordings after the 1980s, said that although Wilson was not the first to use editing techniques, it was unusual at the time to record a song in several short sections before assembling it, remarking, "In a way, Brian invented the method of modular recording that we take for granted today."